 While the difference between what and how long a client pays on their program changes with the types of debt and specific creditors, all clients emerge with the same results: freedom from debt.
 Below is one example to demonstrate what a debt relief program can accomplish:

-For an accurate assessment of how your balances may improve, call us for a consultation or request a quote.
+For an accurate assessment of how your payments may improve, call us for a consultation or request a quote.
 Both are free!

 In addition to the money we can save our clients, Debt Reduction Services is often able to cut down on repayment timelines.
 Why be stuck in debt longer, when you can be payment-free sooner?

 It may surprise you to discover that we have assisted clients from both ends of the spectrum.
 We can help high to low-income households, those with poor to excellent credit scores, and clients with debt ranging from a few thousand dollars to over a hundred thousand dollars.
 Some of the signs that a debt relief program will work for you include:

 You have over $1,000 of debt.
 In cases in which a client has less than this, it is likely they will succeed in repaying the debt on their own and doing so will save money.
 Therefore, we encourage it.

 You are struggling to make minimum payments on your debt and have possibly missed some payments.